marthaurion/sitestuff/readme.md

 	- creation of categories
 	- comment moderation
 	- viewing logs
-- Validation for fields needs to be evaluated (an example is email prompt for comments).
 - Database seeding.
-- Need to convert some of my model methods to scopes.
 - Need to implement deletion for most models.